lautis/rscsv/README.md

 # Rscsv

 Fast CSV using Rust extensions.
-Currently writing CSV is implemented.
+Can read arrays of arrays from strings and write strings from arrays of arrays.

 [![Build Status](https://travis-ci.org/lautis/rscsv.svg?branch=master)](https://travis-ci.org/lautis/rscsv)